 The maximum cost per child that you will be responsible for paying, if you see a Delta Dental PPO plus Premier Dentist.

-Participating Dentist or Participating Provider
+Participating Dentist

 A licensed Dentist who has agreed to render services and receive payment in accordance with the terms and conditions of a written Delta Dental provider agreement.